ericseppanen/json-parser-toy/README.md

 This code has one small annoyance, though it's not a problem in the overall JSON context.
-Imagine that we took this `json_float` parser code, and tried to reuse it in another language, where this other language's grammer would allow the input `123.size()`.
+Imagine that we took this `json_float` parser code, and tried to reuse it in another language, where this other language's grammar would allow the input `123.size()`.
 This code would `peek` ahead and see the `.` character, and because of that it would parse `123` as a float rather than an integer.
 In other words, this `json_float` implementation decides that this